Graduate Students (Master's Degree, Certificate Programs) (F-1)

 You may qualify for a standardized test waiver.

 There are also other visa types that are allowed for study in the United States.
-If you have another visa and wish to know whether you can study full-time or part-time with that type of visa, contact International Services.
+If you have another visa and wish to know whether you can study full-time or part-time with that type of visa, contact International Student & Scholar Services.

 Step 1: Complete and submit admissions application.

-Step 2: Complete and submit the I-20 Application to the Office of International Services.
-It is highly recommended the I-20 application be submitted either at the same, or directly after submitting the admissions application.
-Please make sure to submit the I-20 Form application to International Services and not to any other admissions office.
+Step 2: Complete and submit the I-20 Application to the Office of International Student & Scholar Services.
+It is highly recommended the I-20 application be submitted either at the same time, or directly after submitting the admissions application.

 Step 3: Wait for your admission decision.

-Step 4: If/When accepted, obtain I-20 form from the Office of International Services.
+Step 4: If/When accepted, obtain I-20 form from the Office of International Student & Scholar Services.
 Students can obtain the I-20 form only when they are accepted into a full-time matriculated program, and have completed the I-20 application along with submitting all supporting documents.

 Step 5: After receiving the I-20 form, you will need to schedule an appointment at your local U.S. Consulate or Embassy to obtain your F-1 visa.
 The visa is necessary to enter the United States.
 At the time of your appointment you will be given an interview, and it is very important that all supporting documents are with you.
 To find the U.S. Consulate or Embassy nearest you, please go to http://www.usembassy.gov.
 Once you have located the U.S. Consulate or Embassy closest to you, you will be able to find out wait times, what to bring to your appointment, and what to expect on your interview.
 This information can also be found in the Welcome Guide, which is provided to all new international students with their I-20 form.